MehdiN/ComplementaryFilter/README.md

 # Complementary Filter

-C++ implementation of the Nonlinear Attitude Estimator for Aerial Vehicle.
+C++ implementation of a Nonlinear Attitude Estimator for Aerial Vehicles.

 ## Dependencies